drs. S (Sietze) LooijengaDirector

 Mariette Huisjes is secretary to part of the Psychology visitation in 2018.
 She studied Philosophy of Science at the Universities of Groningen and Amsterdam and before that spent a year at the University of British Columbia in Vancouver.
 Besides being a secretary for QANU, Mariette works as a freelance copywriter/editor for academic clients such as the Netherlands Organisation for Scientific Research (NWO), the Dutch Academy of Sciences (KNAW) and several universities.

-Dr. Barbara van Balen
+dr. Barbara van Balen

 As a project manager for QANU dr. Barbara van Balen did many educational and research assessments.
 At present she is an independent consultant (BvB consultancy).
 Barbara has a masters degree in educational studies (1979) and worked in several positions and several projects in quality assurance and evaluation of education, as well as affirmative action and diversity for higher education institutions and European projects.
 Her dissertation (2001) concerned the position of women in universities.
 She furthermore published on the development of academic careers.

-Dr. Marianne van der Weijden
+dr. Marianne van der Weiden

 Marianne van der Weiden has been working as a freelance secretary for assessment and review committees since 2012, not only for QANU, but also for NVAO, NQA and individual universities and programmes.
 For QANU, she has been involved in the assessment of bachelor and master programmes in political science and in law in 2017, in the accreditation of two research master programmes and in the research assessment of law faculties in 2016.